The Power of Saliva Testing in Preventive Dental Care

 The Role of the Saliva Test: Identifying and targeting harmful pathogens

-At Alpers Family and Cosmetic Dentistry, our saliva test is a simple, non-invasive test that allows us to identify and measure the top five bacterial pathogens that are considered the most critical and put you at the highest risk for infection, inflammation, oral cavity damage, and systemic consequences.
+At Alpers Family and Cosmetic Dentistry, our saliva test is a simple, non-invasive test that allows us to identify and measure nine different harmful bacterial pathogens found in the mouth that put you at high risk for infection, inflammation, oral cavity damage, and systemic consequences.

-If any of these five bacterial pathogens – Aggregatibacter actinomycetemcomitans (Aa), Porphyromonas gingivalis (Pg), Treponema denticola (Td), Tannerella forsythia (Tf), and Fusobacterium nucleatum (Fn) – are present in your mouth, and if no action is taken, they have the potential to enter your bloodstream and put you at risk for developing these harmful health conditions.
+If any of these bacterial pathogens – Aggregatibacter actinomycetemcomitans (Aa), Porphyromonas gingivalis (Pg), Treponema denticola (Td), Tannerella forsythia (Tf), Fusobacterium nucleatum (Fn), Fusobacterium animalis (Fa), Prevotella intermedia (Pi), Campylobacter rectus (Cr), or Eikenella corrodens (Ec) – are present in your mouth, and if no action is taken, they have the potential to enter your bloodstream and put you at risk for developing these harmful health conditions.

 However, the specific saliva test we do in our office is proven to be accurate and ensures that you are screened for these damaging bacteria.
 So when you choose to take our saliva test, you’re taking the first step on the path to eliminating these bacteria!